How To Paint A Dresser Without Sanding

 FAQ

 Q: How long does it take to paint a dresser without sanding?
 A: The time it takes to paint a dresser without sanding will vary depending on the size of the dresser, the type of paint you're using, and the number of coats you apply.
-However, it typically takes about 1-2 days to complete the project.
+That said, it typically takes about 1-2 days to complete the project.

 Q: What if the paint starts to chip or peel?
 A: If the paint starts to chip or peel, it's likely due to poor surface preparation or using the wrong type of paint.
 In this case, you may need to sand the affected areas and repaint them using the correct techniques and materials.